fhiso/legacy-format/data-model.md

 ### CAUS   {#CAUS}

-A description of the cause of the associated event or fact, such as the cause of death.
+Cause: a description of the cause of the associated event or fact, such as the cause of death.

 Contexts
 :   ([Event]).`[CAUS]`